necrolingus/udemy_docker/nginxwordpressmysql/README.md

 ##### Remember you .env file like we always created.

-##### Certbot will automatically generate the SSL configs for the webserver you want to use

 ### Lets install Apache and Nginx certbot packages.
 We wont use Apache, but now you know how to install them
 sudo apt-get install python-certbot-nginx